 Roy Paar and Milana Naumenko, founding partners of Water & Light, love snake plants, ZZ plants, pothos plants and rubber plants as starters.
 But just because they’re easy doesn’t mean they’re boring.
 “We are especially interested in variations that are hard to find or unique for some reason,” they say.
 “We have a raven ZZ plant in our collection, which is an all-black variety.
 Plants are amazing in their variations, and the deeper you get into it, the more fascinated and addicted you become.”

-If you’re ready to make some new leafy friends and train your green thumb, take a look at our list below of the easiest plants to take care of.
+If you’re ready to make some new leafy friends and test out your green thumb, take a look at our list below of the easiest plants to take care of.

 “I can’t say enough good things about the pothos plant,” Marino says.
 “There’s a reason you see it just about everywhere, from malls to doctors’ offices to your friend’s living room — it’ll tolerate just about any environment.
 This quick-growing trailing plant does best in bright indirect to medium indirect light (but can tolerate low light), watered once every one to two weeks when potting mix is dry.”